 Reduce stress in your life by focusing on what's important to you.
 These measures won't cure your meningioma, but they may help you feel better as you recover from surgery or help you to cope during radiation therapy.

 You're likely to start by seeing your primary provider.
 If your provider suspects that you may have a brain tumor, such as a meningioma, you may be referred to specialists who treat brain disorders (neurologists and neurosurgeons).

 Here's some information to help you prepare for your appointment.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.

 - Make a list of all medications, as well as any vitamins or supplements, you're taking.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to absorb all the information provided during an appointment.
 Someone who accompanies you may remember something you missed.

-Preparing a list of questions will help you make the most of your time with your doctor.
-For a meningioma, some basic questions to ask your doctor include:
+Preparing a list of questions will help you make the most of your time with your provider.
+For a meningioma, some basic questions to ask your provider include: